 - Mustard Greens

 Mustard greens are a nutritional powerhouse.
-Packed with fiber, vitamin C, and magnesium, they aid in detoxification of the body and contain compounds that fight inflammation.
+Packed with fiber, vitamin C, and magnesium, they aid in detoxification of the body and are adept inflammation fighters.
 If you’re eager to ditch cellulite for good, try enjoying some steamed mustard greens as a side dish or incorporate some into your favorite soups or salads.

 - Chia Seeds